findtharun/dsa-central-101/HashMap/Readme.md

 * HashMap Can Contain Null Keys, (Hash Code would be zero, Hence Index would be 0).
 * If a Key already Exists in HashMap, the value is replaced with new Value.

+Other Collision Handling Techniques are : (Open Addressing -> Linear & Quadratic Probing, Double Hashing).
+However, Chaining gives more predictable and efficient outcomes.

 <h2> Tips & Tricks </h2>